kyberdrb/clean_pacman_cache_dir/README.md

 a.k.a CPMCD - **C**lean **P**ackage **M**anager's **C**ache **D**irectories

-A utility to delete the contents of the pacman's and pikaur's cache directories and leave in mentioned directory only package files, that the locally installed packages were installed from.
+A utility to delete the contents of the pacman's and pikaur's cache directories and leave in mentioned directory only package files, that the locally installed packages were installed from, in order to free up disk space and still make a backup of installation package file available in case of application's or system's undesired behavior.

 The packages that are listed next to `IgnorePkg` option in the pacman's configuration file - by default at `/etc/pacman.conf` are excluded from deletion.
 Package files that belong to the ignored packages and deviate from the locally installed version of installed packages are excluded from automatic deletion and need to be deleted manually if needed.